 The wisdom of Kabbalah has been shrouded in myths and misconceptions.
 Here is Kabbalah's definition.

-The wisdom of Kabbalah has been connected to religion, mysticism, yoga, tarot cards, numerology, astrology, charms, amulets, magic and that a person must be at least 40 years of age in order to study.
+The wisdom of Kabbalah has been connected to religion, mysticism and mystics, Judaism, yoga, tarot cards, numerology, astrology, charms, amulets, magic, sacred geometry and that a person must be at least 40 years of age in order to study.

 The reason for the misconceptions is